 Once you have made these virtual connections, keep an eye out for ways to extend them into the real world.
 Maybe you’re going to a conference.
-Reach out to see if you can meet a virtual friend IRL (but make sure you are careful)!
+Reach out to see if you can meet a virtual friend in real life (but make sure you are careful)!
 If you connect with someone who lives in your area, see if you can secure a coffee date to meet.

-I was so ecstatic at NCTE (National Council of Teachers of English) this year when one of the people I’ve met through social media, Angela Stockman, knew me!
+I was so ecstatic at NCTE (National Council of Teachers of English) this year when one of the people I’ve met through social media.
+Angela Stockman, knew me!
 She knew me from my blog, my posts on Cult of Pedagogy, and from other platforms.
 This reinforced that I’ve planted some seeds and if/when the time comes, I may be able to reach out to those social media friends.

-This just goes to show just how important networking in education can be and how you can use it to find jobs outside of the classroom and even launch you into your new career!
+This just goes to show the importance of networking in education can be and how you can use it to find jobs outside of the classroom and even launch you into your new career!

 If you’re ready to make the move from the classroom to your next career, then you have to be proactive.
 Online networking can be as simple as getting on LinkedIn and reaching out to someone in your dream position to ask a few questions.